What is Wisconsin's Digital Library?

 What is OverDrive?

 OverDrive is the platform that Wisconsin's Digital Library operates on and the company through which the WPLC acquires most of the library's content.
-OverDrive is a common provider of ebooks, digital audiobooks, and streaming video to public and K12 library users throughout the country.
+OverDrive is a common provider of digital materials to public and K12 library users throughout the country.

 What is "frontline support" and how do I provide it?